thatisuday/ng-image-gallery/README.md

 ### 3. thumbnails (optional)
 thumbnails attribute is used when you need to generate thumbnails on the page of the gallery images.
 When user clicks on any thumbnail, gallery modal is opened with that image as visible image.

-> It's value doesn't matter.
-So even you make thumbnails="false", thumbnails will be shown.
-Just remove this attribute if you don't need thumbnails, which will be used in many cases.
+> It's value can be `true` or `false` hardcoded in attribute itself or you can assigned it to some scope variable which has boolean value.

 --
 ### 4. on-open (optional)